andalenavals/momentsml/README.md

 Getting started
 ---------------

 In the following, we give some instructions on how to reproduce the results from the paper.
-Note that to experiement with MomentsML on your own data or simulations, much more coding would certainly be required, as the present software really is a demonstration toolbox and not a pipeline.

 ### Setup

 The CPU and disk space requirements vary widely between the different applications described in the paper.
-For first experiments similar to what is shown in Section 6 of the paper, a server with 16 or more cores and a few hundred GB of disk space should be sufficient.
+For first experiments similar to what is shown in Section 6 of the paper, a machine with 16 or more cores and a few hundred GB of disk space should be sufficient.

 To begin, add the tenbilac and momentsml packages to your PYTHONPATH as described above (for momentsml) and [here](https://github.com/mtewes/tenbilac) (for tenbilac).
 If you plan to process GREAT3 data, do the same with the momentsmlgreat3 wrapper, as described in [wrappers/](wrappers/).

+You could check that ``import momentsml`` and ``import tenbilac`` succeed.

+### Scripts

+The scripts and configuration files for the different sections of the paper are in [scripts/](scripts/) (click to see an overview).
+The structure of these scripts for the different sections is very similar, but we strongly suggest to start with the "fiducial" scripts, as those are the most documented.

+Copy the directory ``scripts/fiducial/`` somewhere else on your system, and proceed by following the included README.